sgviru18/Git-demo/README.md

 # Git-demo
-This is my first Repoeitory
+This is my first Repository